-With his sworn brothers Ser Meryn Trant and Ser Jaime Lannister, Boros escorts King Robert I to Winterfell.
-According to Varys, Boros and Meryn, despite their oath to Robert, are Queen Cersei's creatures.
-He is present in the throne room when Ser Barristan Selmy is dismissed, and laughs at his former sworn brother's shame.
+With his sworn brothers Ser Meryn Trant and Ser Jaime Lannister, Boros escorts King Robert I Baratheon to Winterfell.
+According to Varys, Boros and Meryn, despite their oath to Robert, are Queen Cersei Lannister's creatures.
+Boros is present in the throne room when Ser Barristan Selmy is dismissed by Cersei, and he laughs at his former sworn brother's shame.

 A Clash of Kings

 Boros does not hesitate to hit Sansa Stark again and again on order of King Joffrey I Baratheon.
 Sansa considers him the worst member of the Kingsguard.
 Boros survives the riot of King's Landing, when the royal procession is attacked on its return to the Red Keep after seeing Princess Myrcella Baratheon off to Dorne.

 Boros is arrested and later removed from the Kingsguard by Cersei.
-This is due to his surrender without a fight to Tyrion Lannister's men when they were escorting Prince Tommen to the castle of Rosby.
+This is due to his surrender without a fight to Tyrion Lannister's men when they were escorting Prince Tommen Baratheon to the castle of Rosby.
 He is replaced by Ser Osmund Kettleblack.
 Tyrion reflects on the matter:

 |“||Even if Ser Osmund proved an utter craven, he would be no worse than Ser Boros Blount, currently residing in a dungeon at Rosby.
 Ser Boros had been escorting Tommen and Lord Gyles when Ser Jacelyn Bywater and his gold cloaks had surprised them, and had yielded up his charge with an alacrity that would have enraged old Ser Barristan Selmy as much as it did Cersei; a knight of the Kingsguard was supposed to die in defense of the king and royal family.
 His sister had insisted Joffrey strip Blount of his white cloak on the grounds of treason and cowardice.||”|